Javatpoint Logo

 Foundation of Visva Bharti Santiniketan

 Further, Tagore shifted to Santiniketan in 1901 and founded an ashram.
-There his wife died in 1902, and also his two children died there.
+His wife died in 1902, and his two children died there.
 His father also died in 1905.
-Actually, Tagore was against classroom schooling.
+Tagore was against classroom schooling.
 According to him, classroom schooling is a parrot's training, where a bird is caged and force-fed textbook pages to death.
-When he visited Santa Barbara in 1917, he got the idea of a new method of teaching.
+When he visited Santa Barbara in 1917, he got the idea of a new teaching method.

-He founded Visva Bharti in 1918, although it was inaugurated 3 years later.
-There was a brahmacharya system in the school, and the gurus used it to guide their students (emotional, intellectual, and spiritual).
+He founded Visva Bharti in 1918, although it was inaugurated three years later.
+The school had a brahmacharya system, and the gurus used it to guide their students (emotional, intellectual, and spiritual).
 The teaching was done under the trees.
 Tagore contributed his Nobel Prize money to Santiniketan.
 He used to teach the students as well as used to write textbooks for students.
-He made Santiniketan a connecting bridge between India and the world as well as made it a centre for the study of humanity.
+He made Santiniketan a bridge connecting India and the world and a center for studying humanity.
 He fundraised for the school in Europe and the USA.

 Rabindranath Tagore